• Recipes

 • 225 millilitres water

-• 8 tablespoon icing sugar powdered sugar, sieved
+• 8 tablespoons icing sugar [powdered sugar, sieved]

-• 8 jelly tot sweets (candy) or a candy of your choice such as vegan chocolate buttons.
-Or glace cherries, candied fruit etc.
+• 8 jelly tot sweets (candy) [or a candy of your choice such as vegan chocolate buttons, glacé cherries, candied fruit etc.]

 Instructions

-• Mix flour, baking powder and sugar together.
+• Mix the flour, baking powder and sugar together.

-• Pour the water mix into the flour mix.
-Stir until all the lumps are out and all the ingredients are mixed together.
+• Pour the liquid mixture into the flour mixture and stir until all the lumps are gone and the ingredients are well combined.
+It's best to do this by hand with a mixing spoon to avoid over-mixing.

 Check after 15 minutes for doneness.
 Some ovens may require 20 minutes to bake the fairy cakes.

-• After a few minutes remove the cakes from the baking tray to cool on a wire rack or similar.
+• After a few minutes remove the cakes from the baking tray to cool on a cooling rack.

 • Once cool the cakes can be decorated.